TheRealAgentK/facebook-cf-sdk/README.md

 To see the SDK in action, check the [examples](http://github.com/affinitiz/facebook-cf-sdk/wiki/Examples).

+# Migration from SDK V2

+As explained in [[Facebook Platform Roadmap|http://developers.facebook.com/roadmap/]], by October 1, 2011:

+* all Website and Canvas apps must exclusively support [[OAuth 2.0 (draft 20)|http://tools.ietf.org/html/draft-ietf-oauth-v2-20]]
+* all Canvas Apps must use the *signed_request* parameter
+* an **SSL Certificate** is required for all Canvas and Page Tab apps (not in Sandbox mode)
+* old, previous versions of our SDKs will **stop working**, including the old JavaScript SDK, old iOS SDK

+**Previous Facebook ColdFusion SDK (V2.*) will stop working so you MUST upgrade to V3 by October 1, 2011.**

+Check SDK documentation to see [[How to migrate from SDK V2 to SDK V3|https://github.com/affinitiz/facebook-cf-sdk/wiki/Migration]]

 # Documentation

 To view the latest SDK documentation, please use the project [Wiki](http://github.com/affinitiz/facebook-cf-sdk/wiki) section on GitHub.